OniDaito/S9Lab/_posts/2015-04-18-transsiberian-Part-17.markdown

  - [Secret Garden](http://www.yangshuosecretgarden.com/#!), Yangshuo
  - [Longji One Hotel](http://www.tripadvisor.co.uk/Hotel_Review-g1159371-d1524689-Reviews-Long_Ji_One_Hotel-Longsheng_County_Guangxi_Zhuang.html), Ping'an
  - [Salisbury Hotel](http://www.salisburyhotelhongkong.com), Hong Kong

+Some of the best places we stayed are listed above.
+Many of the people running these places were great and went the extra mile for us, so thank-you to them!

 Having returned to the UK, I feel quite proud to be British.
 There are things I've seen and felt on the trip that hint at the lack of freedoms in these countries as compared to ours.
 It puts things in perspective and in many ways, has made me question certain things the UK is up to, whilst being grateful for the things we do well.
 So much to think about and reflect upon.
 I'd highly recommend this trip to anyone!
 It's been a blast!